sanjjiiev/Knowva/README.md

-# Learning Management System (LMS)
+# Knowva

 ## Overview

-The **Learning Management System (LMS)** is a web-based application designed to provide a personalized, interactive, and efficient learning experience.
+The **Knowva** is a web-based application designed to provide a personalized, interactive, and efficient learning experience.
 This tool helps users progress through their learning journey with different levels of assistance, ranging from basic explanations to advanced integrations with productivity tools.

 The app adapts to the user’s learning needs by offering features such as practice problems, revision tools, resource integrations, and more.
-Whether you are a student, a self-learner, or a professional looking to enhance your skills, LMS offers a tailored approach to learning.
+Whether you are a student, a self-learner, or a professional looking to enhance your skills, Knowva offers a tailored approach to learning.

 ## Live Demo